scriptrdotio/howto/architecture/scalability.md

 ### Queued jobs

-The [Broker](./broker.md) and [Mediator](./mediator.md) architecture patterns can be used to handle asynchronous event-driven business logic by decoupling the message producers (e.g. client applications) from the message processors, allowing the latter to processe the messages at a more convenient pace
+The [Broker](./broker.md) and [Mediator](./mediator.md) architecture patterns can be used to handle the asynchronous execution of event-driven logic, by decoupling the message producers (e.g. client applications) from the message processors.
+More specifically, using job queues allow the latter to handle a large number of messages, that do not require  at a more convenient pace.

 ### Long running jobs

+When the execution time of a

 ## Data processing